-love of sport, especially football and cricket.
-Sr M Paul was born at Leeton to Thomas and Mary Ellen, one of 13 chil-

-We gathered as

-school communities

-or united as parishes

-across the Archdiocese, to celebrate

-and support Mission

-during World Mission

-Week.
-Bishop Mark

-led our Mission Mass

-celebrations and Fr

-Michael Burke from

-Yass shared with students, teachers and

-CEO staff about

-Mission and especially East Timor.
-Being

-part of Christ's family

-and mission provides

-many opportunities to

-'reach out and give

-life' to near neighbours facing larger

-effectiveness and

-importance of

-Catholic Mission's

-work and the

-Church's presence

-with its network that

-we support has

-helped greatly with

-communication and

-prompt response to

-affected communities

-Within Samoa, Salesian Sister

-Doris Barbero's quick

-action enabled 320

-orphans in her care to

-make higher ground

-and safety, however

-returning brought

-greater need with new

-orphans as a result of

-the Tsunami.
-Catholic

-Mission is assisting

-projects also within

-Padang, Sumatra that

-help more than 5500

-children which were

-affected by this earthquake and one two

-and a half years ago.
+If you would like to read more about this topic, go to: http://dlibrary. acu.edu.au/research/theology/ejourone, whether as school communities or united as parishes across the Archdiocese, to celebrate and support Mission during World Mission Week.
+Bishop Mark led our Mission Mass celebrations and Fr Michael Burke from Yass shared with students, teachers and CEO staff about Mission and especially East Timor.
+Being part of Christ's family and mission provides many opportunities to 'reach out and give life' to near neighbours facing larger than life challenges.
+During the recent effectiveness and importance of Catholic Mission's work and the Church's presence with its network that we support has helped greatly with communication and prompt response to affected communities and projects.